finos/FDC3/website/README.md

     - Edit the new Standard version's abstract  to update its status and dates, e.g. *website/versioned_docs/version-2.1/fdc3-standard.md*
     - Edit the `Version` element of `themeConfig.navbar.items` in *website/docusaurus.config.js* to include the new version as the first element.

+4. Edit CHANGELOG.md to mark the unreleased changes as teh new version and create a new unreleased section for the next version.
+    - Note that the title of the release section usually includes a compare link for the previous version.
+These are based on tags - the tag needed will not exist yet, but is created in a later step.
+It should be fine to set it to what the tag name will be.

-4. If creating a new NPM module version at the same time, then
+5. If creating a new NPM module version at the same time, then
     - Return to the root of the repository (i.e. parent dir of the *website* dir) and edit *package.json*,
     - Set the `version` filed to the new standard version - but consider appending a beta label, e.g.: `"version": "2.1.0-beta.1",`
     - The new NPM module will be built and submitted to NPM via a Github action automatically when this PR is merged.

-5. Test you changes locally by running the site:
+6. Test you changes locally by running the site:

     ```bash
     cd website